 The University recognizes that, on occasion, students may need to work collaboratively on academic assignments during non-visitation hours.
 In most residence halls, there are 24-hour study rooms, typically found in the living room or basement.
 Visitation is permitted in these public areas 24 hours a day.
 A list of these spaces is available from the First Year Adviser or Resident Director of the residence hall.

-Housing assignments are made by the Office of Student Housing and Meal Plan Services, 111 Shriver Center.
+Housing assignments are made by the Office of Housing Options Meals and Events (HOME) in 111 Shriver Center.
 Continuing students may contact this office for information on housing assignments.
 New or transfer students should contact the Office of Admission for assistance.

 On Campus Residency Requirements